Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Introduction

-A few recent studies have adopted prompting tuning for \gnns to align the objectives of pre-training on the source data and fine-tuning on the target data.
-These methods mostly follow the ``pre-train, prompt, fine-tune'' pipeline \cite{gppt2022}.
-They propose finding unified edge-level \cite{gppt2022, prodigy2023} or subgraph-/graph-level \cite{graphprompt2023, gpf2023, allinone2023, multigprompt2024} tasks that allow optimizing a \gnn with semantically similar objectives on the pretext and downstream tasks.
-The existing \gnn prompting methods have two main shortcomings compared to their LLM counterparts \cite{prefixtuning2021, powerofscale2021}.
-First, they require more labeled data (which is costly to obtain) to achieve satisfying performance.
-Second, in addition to the prompting parameters, they learn new projection heads for the pre-trained models on every downstream task, called \textit{lightweight fine-tuning} \cite{prefixtuning2021}.
-Advanced LLM prompting avoids this as it is costly, and fine-tuning large models with small labeled sets can introduce noise \cite{gpt32020}.
-On the other hand, the in-context learning methods for LLMs require \textit{no parameter update and minimal/no labeled data}, which inspires our work.
+A few recent studies have adopted prompting for \gnns to align the objectives of pre-training on source data and fine-tuning on target data, mostly following the ``pre-train, prompt, fine-tune'' pipeline \citep{gppt2022}.
+These works design unified tasks that allow optimizing a \gnn with semantically similar objectives on the pretext and downstream tasks \citep{prodigy2023, graphprompt2023, gpf2023, allinone2023, multigprompt2024, dagprompt2025}.
+However, the current \gnn prompting paradigm suffers from two key limitations that hinder its efficiency relative to LLMs.
+First, existing methods rely heavily on labeled data — costly to obtain — to achieve competitive performance.
+Second, they require training new projection heads for each downstream task, a form of \textit{lightweight fine-tuning} \citep{prefixtuning2021}.
+These dependencies on additional parameters and labeled data (especially in scenarios where the original source data is inaccessible, e.g., due to privacy) prevent \gnns from being used as truly frozen models.
+This gap motivates our work to establish a more practical and efficient prompting paradigm for \gnns.

+To directly address these limitations, we first introduce the Unsupervised Graph Prompting Problem (\problemname), a rigorous novel problem formulation.
+The \problemname setup evaluates a method under four key conditions: the \gnn's parameters are frozen, there is a covariate shift in the target data distribution, no target labels are available for adaptation, and the source data is inaccessible.
+While this setup shares similarities with Unsupervised Source-Free Domain Adaptation (SFDA) \citep{surveysda2024}, it differs in a crucial aspect: \problemname requires the entire source-trained \gnn to be frozen, whereas SFDA methods \citep{soga2024, graphcta2024} rely on fine-tuning the model's parameters.
+This setting places our work within the paradigm of parameter-efficient prompting, rather than full model adaptation.